lingtalfi/NotationFan/ric.md

 Ric is an acronym, it stands for row identifying columns.
 It's basically an array of the columns which identify a row uniquely.

+Perhaps the easiest way to think about it is the minimum set of fields required to update a row in a table.

 Usually, the ric is equivalent to the columns of the primary key of the table if it has a one.

 If the table doesn't have a primary key, then the ric becomes the array of unique indexes that takes care